rozeensubedi/2024-netlify-cms-and-gatsby-Blocks/content/about-us-cards/about-us-card.md

 ---
-title: Creative solutions, creative results
+abourUsCardTitle: Creative solutions, creative results
-semi-title: Digital Marketing
+aboutUsCardSemiTitle: Digital Marketing
-description: We believe brand interaction is key in communication.
+aboutUsCardDescription: We believe brand interaction is key in communication.
 Real innovations and a positive customer experience are the heart of successful communication.
-featured-image: '../../static/images/card-1'
+aboutUsCardFeaturedImage: '../../static/images/card-1'
 ---